-Conductive hearing health problems can be treated, managed or even reversed in some instances.
+Conductive hearing loss problems can be treated, managed, or even reversed in some instances.
 Consequently, how the conductive loss is treated will be dependent on the cause of the loss.
-So for example, if the cause is related to a build-up of ear wax, your physician and/or hearing specialist will use special tools to remove the wax.
-If wax was the only factor, then the hearing loss should return to normal.
+So, for example, if the cause is related to a build-up of earwax, your physician and/or hearing specialist will use special tools to remove the wax.
+The hearing loss should return to normal if wax was the only factor.

 In contrast, for more chronic factors causing hearing loss, other options for treatment might include:

 Advanced hearing aids are an excellent option for a variety of hearing difficulties, and there have been so many advances in technology over the last 10 years in the hearing aid industry.
 The latest hearing aid technology has advanced features like Bluetooth for streaming, hands-free features, background noise reduction, and so much more.
 Also, they are so tiny they stay hidden behind the ear.
 No one will even know you are wearing them!

 Medications are an option if your conductive hearing loss results from an ear infection or inflammation.
 For this reason, your doctor should be able to treat the loss with medication.